Three Fundamental Questions in Modern Infinite-Domain Constraint Satisfaction: Introduction

-Finite boundedness and homogeneity taken together are very strong an assumption.
+Finite boundedness and homogeneity taken together are a very strong assumption.
 Bodirsky and Pinsker observed that for all practical purposes, in particular the applicability of polymorphisms to complexity as well as containment in NP, it is sufficient that the template $\struct{A}$ be a \emph{first-order reduct} of a structure $\struct{B}$ enjoying these, i.e. first-order definable therein.
 This yields sufficient flexibility to model a huge class of computational problems which includes in particular the ones mentioned above.
-In fact, requiring $\struct{A}$ to be a \emph{reduct} of a finitely bounded homogeneous structure $\struct{B}$, i.e.~obtained from $\struct{B}$ by forgetting relations, turns out to be equivalent~\cite[Proposition 7]{baader_rydval}, and we shall find this approach convenient. \begin{example} The CSP of the template $(\mathbb Q;\Betw)$, first-order defined by in the structure $(\mathbb Q;<)$, is the classical NP-complete \emph{betweenness problem} from the 1970s~\cite{opatrny}. \end{example} The following formulation of the conjecture of Bodirsky and Pinsker takes into account later progress~\cite{barto2018wonderland,barto_pinsker_proc,barto_pinsker_journal,barto2019equations}.
+Requiring $\struct{A}$ to be a \emph{reduct} of a finitely bounded homogeneous structure $\struct{B}$, i.e.~obtained from $\struct{B}$ by forgetting relations, turns out to be equivalent (see~\cite[Prop.~7]{baader_rydval}), and we shall find this approach convenient. \begin{example} The CSP of the template $(\mathbb Q;\{(x,y,z) \mid x<y<z \vee z<y<x\})$, first-order definable in $(\mathbb{Q};<)$, is the classical NP-complete \emph{betweenness problem} from the 1970s~\cite{opatrny}. \end{example} The following formulation of the original conjecture from 2012 takes into account later progress~\cite{barto2018wonderland,barto_pinsker_proc,barto_pinsker_journal,barto2019equations,BKOPP}.